scholarslab/scholarslab.github.io/collections/_people/aleyshka-estevez-quintana.md

 roles:
 - LAMI Fellow, 2019
 ---
-Aleyshka Estevez Quintana is a 2019 LAMI Fellow.
+Aleyshka Estevez Quintana was a 2019 LAMI Fellow.
 More information about her work can be found at [https://www.alienliterature.com/](https://www.alienliterature.com/).